ComposableFi/mantis-docs/docs/m/overview.md

 The $M token is the native token for the Mantis framework, and was created to help fulfill long-term goals of the Mantis ecosystem.
 Mantis plans to propose various $M token use cases via decentralized governance.
 Utilities for the $M token that we plan to propose include:

-### Network Security/Decentralization

-$M token is used to decentralize the network validators.

-### Value Accrual for Token Stakers

-A portion of value generated on Mantis will flow to $M token stakers as a reward for helping to secure the Mantis network.
-This includes a percentage of the following value sources:

-*   Value from swaps
-*   MEV generated

 ### Governance Rights

 At Mantis, we believe it is important for the community to have a significant role in decentralization and governance of the ecosystem.
 Thus, the $M token is used for governance of the Mantis framework, with tokenholders being able to propose/discuss governance initiatives via the [Mantis Governance forum](https://forum.mantis.app/) and then vote on these initiatives via [Realms](https://www.realms.today/).

-### Fee Sharing & Discounts

-M token stakers will be eligible for receiving a portion of fees accumulated on Mantis.
-They will also be able to receive discounted fees themselves.

 ### Solver Bonds